Q. What would be a reason for not citing a reference?

 Thank you for your question about sources which you would not cite.

-In general, you want to make sure that you are not plagiarizing anyone when you are using someone's ideas, words, images, or other work.
-To make sure you haven't plagiarized, you should err on the side of caution and cite anything you have included in your work that was not created by you.
+- To make sure you haven't plagiarized, err on the side of caution and cite anything included in the paper that was not created by you.

-Here are some types of information that are not cited, or may only be cited in-text and not on your References Page.
+Here are some types of sources that are not cited, or may only be cited in-text and not on your References Page.

 1. The only thing that you would not cite in some capacity (either in-text or on the References page) is what is considered Common Knowledge.
 Common knowledge is facts that most everyone knows such as Abraham Lincoln wrote the Gettysburg Address, Anne Frank hid from the Nazis in an attic, Nike's slogan is "Just Do It", or photosynthesis is how plants convert sunlight into energy.
 These are facts, not opinions, that most people are aware of and so you do not have to research these facts in order to mention them in your paper.
 If you are concerned that your facts may not be common knowledge, you can always look them up and then cite them.